 Children should be at nursery, on time, every day the school is open, unless the reason for the absence is unavoidable.
 Permitting absence from pre-school or a funded 2 year old place without a

 It is never better to cover up their absence or to give in to pressure to excuse them from attending.
 This gives the impression that attendance does not matter and may make things worse.
-Every half-day absence has to be classified by the school, (not by the parents/carers).
+Every half-day absence must be classified by the setting (not by the parents/carers).
 This is why information about the cause of each absence is always required by the Setting.
-Authorised absences are mornings or afternoons away from school for a reason such as genuine illness or other unavoidable cause.
+Authorised absences are mornings or afternoons away from the setting for a reason such as genuine illness or other unavoidable cause.

 As an Early Years setting, we actively encourage parents to support us in this policy, as our absence statistics are scrutinised by Ofsted and have an impact on the overall judgement a setting is given”.

 Parents/carers are expected to contact the setting at an early stage and to work with the staff in resolving any problems together.
-If difficulties cannot be sorted out in this way, the school may refer the child to the Children Services.
+If difficulties cannot be sorted out in this way, the setting may refer the child to the Children Services.

 In the case of medical appointments, evidence may be required although all appointments should be made outside of the settings hours where possible.

 THE ROLE OF STAFF

-Class teachers complete a register at the beginning of each morning and afternoon session.
+The staff within each room complete a register at the beginning of each morning and afternoon session.
 If parents/carers have not explained the reason for absence by 10am, the Office will ring the parent.
 If no explanation is given the Office enters this as unauthorised.

 Absence is either authorised, such as in the case of illness or of religious/cultural observance, holidays or unauthorised, when there is no reason given for such absence or when it is considered that the explanation is unjustified or unreasonable.

-If absence is a persistent problem (15% or more) a meeting will be arranged at the setting with the parent and Manager
+If absence is a persistent problem (15% or more) a meeting will be arranged at the setting with the parent and Manager.

 ARRIVAL TIMES AND LATENESS

-In pre-school we are trying to get children ready for school so it is essential for your child to attend on time.
+In pre-school we are trying to get children ready for school, so it is essential for your child to attend on time.
 Registration is 9am or 1.15pm and it is necessary for children to be punctual.
 When

-This policy was reviewed by Hayley Binion, Manager March 2019
+This policy was reviewed by Brittany V – Manager 09/10/2019.